what is the negative usted command of hablar?

 How do you write usted commands in Spanish?

 To create an usted command, remember the mantra: form of yo, drop the – o, add the opposite ending.
 Think of the present tense yo form of the verb you want to make into an usted command, then drop the – o ending and add the él, ella, or usted ending normally used for the opposite kind of verb.
-See also what must be done to breed dogs for a particular traitIs usted formal or informal?

 There are two ways of saying “you” in Spanish: usted and tú.
 Many Spanish teachers will tell you that usted is used in formal situations, while tú is informal.